lcarneirofreitas/challenge-teravoz/README.md

 - event persistence on file

-- add nginx as reverse proxy and escalate webhook application
+- add nginx as reverse proxy and scale webhook application